 Captian Obvious, I know.

 BUT, did you know this is due to something task switching—sometimes called context switching.
-This is when you flit from one activity to another, forgetting that your brain has to play catch-up and get itself re-aligned contextually every how totime.
+This is when you flip from one activity to another, forgetting that your brain has to play catch-up and get itself re-aligned contextually every time.

 You know when you’re working on something and it feels good, you’ve hit your stride … when all of a sudden you get distracted?

-Maybe your phone goes off and you check it, or your dog comes in and you stop to throw the ball a few times, or maybe you realize you haven’t put in the Instacart order for the day and you’re out of milk and bread.
+Maybe your phone goes off and you check it, or your child walks in (hello work from home/quaratine life) and needs something, or maybe you realize you haven’t put in the Instacart order for the day and you’re out of milk and bread.